-For individual heater installations, use only 2 or 3 inch diameter pipe.
+Use only 2 or 3 inch diameter pipe.
 Refer to local codes for restrictions on the use of InnoFlue® PP, PVC, CPVC, or ABS pipe and fittings.
 All exhaust venting materials for product installed in Canada must meet ULC-S636.